 Grains that are free of gluten include: rice, oats, millet, quinoa, amaranth, sorghum, teff, buckwheat and corn.
 Each has its own unique energetic profile and healing properties.
 So don’t be afraid to have them in your diet.
 You don’t need a lot, a serving size is about 1 cup and combined with the correct lentil or legume they can create a complete protein.

 The ancient food of the Aztecs, amaranth is delicious and easy to cook.
 Its mild, nutty flavor lends itself to both sweet and savory dishes.
 Because it thickens when cooked, it can add body to stews or soups.
 Try flavoring it with rosemary and thyme and serving it on crostini, with steamed greens, goat cheese and sun dried tomatoes.
 The dried grain can also be popped and served with a little honey.
 It frequents my table as a breakfast cereal.
 Amaranth is high in the essential amino acid lysine and higher in protein than many other grains.
-It is packed with minerals and vitamins and is used in treatment of heart disease, hypertension, menstrual issues and helps regulate the blood.
-Soft cooked amaranth makes a warm, nutritious breakfast or side dish.
+It is packed with minerals and vitamins and is used in treatment of heart disease, hypertension, menstrual issues and helps regulate the Blood.

 Buckwheat is not a member of the wheat family….okay, it’s not even a grain.
 It is similar to wild rice in that is it a dried fruit seed.
 One thing to know about buckwheat is that it is naturally bug resistant, so rarely are pesticides used in non-organic forms.
 Buckwheat is high in potassium and bio-flavinoid called ruten, which helps keep you from bruising easily.
 High in phosphorus, vitamin E, calcium, and vitamin B’s, it is one of the few grains that alkalizes the blood pH.
 Neutral and sweet in nature, it cleanses and strengthens the intestines.
 It improves the appetite and cures chronic diarrhea.
-Avoid in cases of Wind (allergies, tremors, ticks, Parkinson’s disease, convulsions and epilepsy and rashes) and high blood pressure.
+Buckwheat is also one of the most hardy grains that can grow in even the coldest of climates.
+Avoid in cases of wind (allergies, tremors, ticks, Parkinson’s disease, convulsions and epilepsy and rashes) and high blood pressure.
 Buckwheat pancakes?

-A staple for Native Americans, corn is both a vegetable and a grain.
+Corn is a part of the ‘three sisters’ group of foods, a staple for Native Americans, that included corn, with squash and legume which varied on region and culture.
+Corn is both a vegetable and a grain.
 With the addition of lysine it becomes a complete protein.
 Neutral, sweet and diuretic, corn nourishes the Heart and Stomach and helps to regulate digestion.
 Relatively low in niacin, corn is often served with lime to increase niacin absorption.
-(Which had me wondering why no one in Interstellar suffered from scurvy–I mean, they were reduced to eating just corn, right?
-I digressed–back on topic.)
+Which had me wondering why no one in Interstellar suffered from scurvy – I mean, they were reduced to eating just corn, right.
+I digressed – back on topic.
 As a neutral grain, it can be eaten by those with cold or hot patterns.
-The problem–corn is one of the largest GMO crops so be sure to find it organic.
+The problem – corn is one of the largest GMO crops so be sure to find it organic.
 Blue corn boasts higher levels of iron, magnesium and protein.
-Use corn as polenta, in stew and soups or as tortillas–but get it organic.
-The more of us who buy the organic and non GMO, the larger the demand in the industry to better supply it…
+Use corn as polenta, in stew and soups or as tortillas – but get it organic.
+Basic Polenta

 Oats, by nature, do not have gluten in them.
 However, they are often processed in plants where glutenous grains are processed and therefore become contaminated.
 Oats contain the highest amount of fats of any of the grains.
 Oats create strength and stamina.
-They contain high amounts of easily absorbed protein, calcium, iron, all the B vitamins except B12, iodine, phosphorus and vitamin E. Warm, sweet and slightly bitter, oats enter the Stomach, Spleen and replenish and nourish the nerves.
-They are building so use in deficiency and avoid if you have excess or need to trim.
+They contain high amounts of easily absorbed protein, calcium, iron, iodine, phosphorus, vitamin E and all the B vitamins except B12.
+Warm, sweet and slightly bitter, oats enter the Stomach, Spleen and replenish and nourish the nerves.
+They are building so use in deficiency and failure to grow and thrive.
+Because of their high mineral content, especially iodine, oats are helpful in treating thyroid issues.
 Try whole oat groats in soups or grain salads.
 If you are avoiding gluten, be sure to buy them with “gluten-free” on the label.

 The grain of the Incas, quinoa rocks when it comes to protein.
 Quinoa is high in calcium, Vitamin E, phosphorous and iron.
 Warm and sweet in nature, quinoa creates strength through the entire body and is one of the most easily digested grains.
 It helps to regenerate the Liver, nourish the Kidneys and Spleen and helps to treat depression.
 Quinoa needs to be rinsed to remove the natural pesticide called saponins that the plant produces to protect itself.
 Grilled Ratatouille with Quinoa.

 There are more than 40,000 varieties of rice cultivated in the world ranging in color from white to black.
 Staggering number isn’t it?
 Each grain has slightly different energetics, but as a general whole rice is neutral and sweet and nourishes the Stomach and the Spleen.
 It is high in B vitamins, calcium and proteins.
 It builds Qi (energy) and creates vitality.
-Whole rice can be difficult for clients with IBS and digestive issues to start with so try mixing white rice like Basamati or Jasmine with brown rice until your system adapts.
+Whole rice can be difficult for clients with IBS and digestive issues to start with.
+Try mixing white rice like Basamati or Jasmine with brown rice until your system adapts.
 If you have a lot of dampness or parasites eat whole brown rice slightly under cooked, as it passes through the system it will pull out the excess.
-Rice congee is my “go to” for illness especially in children and elderly.
+Rice congee is my go to for illness especially in children and elderly.
 I mentioned different energetics, right?
-The black rice pictured below is one of about 4,000 varieties (some glutenous, some not) of black rice and has the same energetics but adds in nourishing the Water organs of Bladder and Kidney–and it’s particularly delish with cinnamon chicken.
+Forbidden rice is a gorgeous black rice and is one of about 4,000 varieties (some glutenous, some not) of black rice and has the same energetics but adds in nourishing the Water organs of Bladder and Kidney – and it’s particularly delish with cinnamon chicken.

 Teff, the traditional grain of Ethiopia, dates back to 4000 BC and is the smallest grain in the world.
 It’s produced in Ethiopia, India, Australia and…Idaho.
-Teff’s name is derived from the word “teffa” meaning lost, which is easy to do with this minuscule little grain.
+Teff’s name is derived from the word ‘teffa’ meaning lost, which is easy to do with this minuscule little grain.
 Rich red and brown color teff has a nutty sweet flavor.
 A 1/4 cup of teff packs 7 grams of protein.
 It’s high in calcium, iron, phosphorus and fiber.
 Teff enters the Stomach and Spleen and drains dampness.
-It is ground into flour for baked goods and fermented as a drink.
-Need to thicken up a soup, stew, sauce or gravy?
-Use teff.
-A miniscule 1/2 cup of teff can absorb 2-4 cups of water–which is why it drains dampness in the body.
-Pour leftover porridge out onto a cookie sheet and you in a short time it will have thickened.
-Slice it like polenta, brush it with olive oil and broil or grill it….use it as a pizza crust.
+It is ground into flour for baked goods, fermented as a drink, used to thickens soups, stews, gravy or stir fry.
+Or eat it as sweet or savory porridge.
 For fun, pop a little dry teff in a skillet over medium heat until little white puffs appear.
 Teff porridge makes a wonderful breakfast.

-Not a rice and not really a grain, wild rice is a seed, and was a staple of the Native Americans.
+Not a rice and not really a grain, wild rice is a seed.
 Like grains, it is high in fiber, use for constipation and overall bowel health and to lower cholesterol.
 Wild rice is high in protein and superior to white rice in antioxidants. it is also high in folic acid making it beneficial during pregnancy.
 Add wild rice to soups or how about a lovely pilaf?